 In doing so she unfortunately encounters a bandaged, but obviously skinless, Frank at the house, who attempts to kill her.
 In the maelstrom that follows she manages to steal the Lament Configuration and flees.
 She is later found collapsed from exhaustion and fright and subsequently taken to hospital.

 Whilst convalescing she starts to play with the box out of sheer boredom, believing it to be an ordinary puzzle.
-As Frank did before her, she somehow manages to solve the box and inadvertently summons a theologian of the gash.
+As Frank did before her, she somehow manages to solve the box (utilising Frank’s dried blood to see the seams and facets) and inadvertently summons a theologian of the gash.

 The Cenobite makes Kirsty fully aware of whats on offer, but Kirsty is afraid and certainly doesn’t want anything to do with it.
 She also realises that Frank has also opened the box, accounting for his current scarified appearance.
 She mentions this to the Cenobite and suggests that they could spare her if she takes them to Frank instead, as he has managed to escaped to their realm.
 The Cenobite agrees, but warns her that if she cheats it will “tear your [sic] soul apart“.

 When she gets back to the house she initially mistakes Frank for Rory as Frank has murdered Rory and is now wearing his skin.
 It isn’t long before she realises her mistake and another fight ensues where Frank inadvertently kills Julia.

 Now that the Cenobites know that Kirsty has correctly informed them about Frank they re-open the schism and ensnare him with hooks, dragging him back to their realm.